NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

 This CLI makes use of the evaluation built into the RTS framework to analyze the expected results of removing a specific test suite from a specific builder.

+Before attempting to build env.py should be run as descirbed in infra/go/README.md

 1. Fetch a sample of rejections, e.g. for the previous month of all builders:
    ```bash
    go run ./cmd/rts-suite-analysis fetch-rejections \